Superrehtard/old_diaspora_wiki/Roadmap.md

 are going to be working on in the next 2 or 3 weeks.

 ## Future
-These are things that are in our plan but haven't come up yet.
-If you're looking for a feature to implement, and any of these strike your fancy, come talk to us in IRC.
+These are things that are in our plan, but haven't yet come to the front of the priority queue.
+If you're looking for a feature to implement, and any of these strike your fancy, come talk to us in IRC first.
 We may have thoughts about how we want these implemented, and we can help you get started.

 - Data portability: allow people to Oauth to a new seed and move their entire account to the new seed, and then notify all of their contacts of the change, so people can move